PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 This means that the returned JSON from JIRA was invalid.
 This usually means that the username or password you entered was incorrect.
 The least common reason would be an incorrect URL should the JIRA API ever be changed.

 ## Built With
 This webapp was built with Tabulator using a custom CSS theme (borderless).
-The latest version of Tabulator can be found here: http://olifolkerd.github.io/tabulator/ and currently is used with this projeact under the MIT License.
+The latest version of Tabulator can be found here: http://olifolkerd.github.io/tabulator/ and currently is used with this project under the MIT License.
 A copy of Tabulator and its original License is included in this Github.
 All credit for Tabulator goes to olifolkerd.

 ## License
 This project is licensed under the MIT license.
 Refer to LICENSE.md for details.